UnrealDeveloperCourse/BattleTanks/README.md

 ### DotProduct() Vector Operator

-- **Objective**: Calculate the direction, the unit vector, in which to move the AI Controller not the velocity
+- **Objective**: Calculate the throttle and move the tanks forward or backward using DotProduct

-***1. Get unit vectors of the tank's forward direction, or the local X axis***
+***1. Get unit vectors of the tank's forward direction, or the world X axis***

 ```cpp
 /// TankMovementComponent.cpp